hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 | GPU            | 5.00 per GPU |
 +----------------+--------------+

-The maximum wall time for any job on Genius is 7 days (168 hours).
+The maximum walltime for any job on Genius is 7 days (168 hours).
 Job requests with walltimes between 3 and 7 days are furthermore only allowed to request up to 10 compute nodes per job.
 No such limitation is imposed on jobs with walltimes of 3 days or less.